espidev/ProtectionStones/README.md

     # Note: Due to the limitations of WorldGuard, merged regions will ignore y_radius and go from bedrock to sky
     # since polygon regions can only be 2D, not 3D
     allow_merging_regions = true

+    # Whether or not to allow merged regions to have holes in them (merging a bunch of regions in a circle with the inside not protected).
+    # This is only checked during the merge process, it will not unmerge regions with holes already.
+    allow_merging_holes = true

 ## Default Configuration (block1.toml)